icolomina/equillar/ROADMAP.md

 - Create user / company / admin register form.
 - Create a "User settings" section.
 - Add "View in Stellar Explorer" button to the lists where it is missing.
 - Add the transaction hash in the user contract information page.
+(DONE)

 ## 🚀 Medium Term (5-10 months)